cmaeder/rcl2000/README.md

 immediate junior role.
 Such a hierarchy would be a forest of trees with roots at the bottom.
 A reversed limited hierarchy with roots at the top would result when using `seniors` for single immediate seniors.
-In practise this may be rarely useful, though.
+In practice this may be rarely useful, though.

 A statement "`|juniors(OE(R))| = 0`" or "`|juniors*(OE(R))| = 1`" or
 equivalently for `seniors` would even prohibit a role hierarchy!
-This demonstrates the expresive power of RCL with these additional `juniors` and `seniors` functions.
+This demonstrates the expressive power of RCL with these additional `juniors` and `seniors` functions.

 The conflict sets `CR`, `CP`, or `CU` described in the [paper][1] are